Managing the uncertainty: Preparing for Brexit

 The UK Parliament has indicated that it would prefer to extend the Brexit deadline to avoid a no-deal exit; however, its 29 January vote was not binding.
 With the next key vote now likely to take place at the end of this month, what is clear is that time is running out and a delay will almost certainly be necessary if a no-deal is to be avoided.

-The positive news for IP rights holders is that the UK’s guidance papers for trademarks, designs, patents and copyright in the event of a no-deal proposes a similar system to that set out in the EU Withdrawal Agreement.
-This includes, for example, provisions to clone EU trademarks (EUTMs) and registered Community designs (RCDs) at no additional cost to rights holders.
-The bad news, of course, is none of this is yet written into law and there are still many elements that have yet to be fully discussed and agreed.
-The Trade Marks (Amendment) (EU Exit) Regulations December 2018, The Designs and International Trade Marks (Amendment etc) (EU Exit) Regulations 2019 and The Intellectual Property (Exhaustion of Rights) (EU Exit) Regulations 2019 are the guiding (draft) legislative measures.
+The positive news for IP rights holders is that the UK’s guidance papers (and available draft legislation) for trademarks, designs, patents and copyright in the event of a no-deal proposes a similar system to that set out in the EU Withdrawal Agreement.
+This includes, for example, provisions to clone EU trademarks (EUTMs) and registered Community designs (RCDs) at no additional cost to rights holders; although, note that there are still many elements that have yet to be fully discussed and agreed.
+The Trade Marks (Amendment etc) (EU Exit) Regulations December 2018, The Designs and International Trade Marks (Amendment etc) (EU Exit) Regulations 2019 and The Intellectual Property (Exhaustion of Rights) (EU Exit) Regulations 2019 are the guiding (draft) legislative measures.
 While the Regulations have yet to be formally ratified, we understand that, in particular, in the event of a ‘no deal’ scenario on 29 March 2019, they would immediately come into effect.

 What should rights holders do?

 Practical steps that can and should be taken now include the following considerations:

 - Review EUTM and RCD portfolios to consider: whether you wish to retain (or renew) the cloned right in both jurisdictions.
 Assuming the cloning takes place as per the UK’s published plans, there will also be an ‘opt out’ clause in this automatic cloning.